X16Community/x16-smc-bootloader/README.md

 The main entry point checks if the reset button is being pressed.
 If so it enables the firmware update mode.
-If the button is not pressed it jumps to the firmware's original reset vector that is moved to the EE_RDY vector (address 0x0012) during the update.
+If the button is not pressed it jumps to the firmware's original reset vector that is moved to the EE_RDY vector (address 0x0012) during an update with bootloader v3.

 The main entry point is accessible in most cases even if the firmware has been corrupted: